sheenarbw/tutorial-airflow/docs/1 - dev-environment-setup.md

 requirements.txt
 ```

 - Airflow has a concept called `airflow_home`.
-THis is where your airflow configuration and dags can be found.
+This is where your airflow configuration and dags can be found.
+For now, this directory is empty.
+That's intentional
 - database: Our django applications will be storing their data in Postgres databases.
 These are defined through docker-compose
 - django_project_*: We will be showing how airflow can play nice with 2 separate django projects.
 This is useful because many organisations are likely to run multiple projects
 - requirements.txt: The usual